-Wix vs Shopify – a topic most debated.
+Wix or Shopify – it is a topic most debated.
 These are two popular site builders that have a large user base globally.
 However, if you’re just starting out and want to choose the best site builder for your online store, it can be confusing to pick one.
-While both the platforms share some similar features, they have a lot of differences that set them apart.
+While both platforms share some similar features, they have a lot of differences that set them apart.

 For example, Wix is an easy-to-use site builder that is widely used by bloggers, creators, and business owners alike.
 While Wix isn’t primarily an online store builder, it offers some amazing features that are geared toward small business owners.

 Shopify, on the other hand, is an advanced site builder that is suitable for large business owners who want to sell and manage thousands of products online.